dvanpelt-hub/pocket-stocks-client/README.md

 - Your Post, defending your position, forecasting, or just an opinion

 Your post will be added to our database where other users can read your post along with all others.

+To view other posts, simply click on the positions listed in the table.

+From there, be sure to click 'Get current price' in order to retrieve the most recent market price.

+To calculate the ROI based on the purchase price listed in the original post, simply click the 'Get ROI' button.